 “We continue to encourage what we call the Good-Better-Best approach to long-term care planning, where coverage for even as little as one or two years can be better than having no coverage at all."Jesse Slome, AALTCI Director

-Partnership plans provide additional dollar-for-dollar asset protection but are more geared for those with under $750,000 in assets and especially ideal to protect smaller savings to prevent a family from losing everything.
+Partnership plans provide additional dollar-for-dollar asset protection but are more geared for those with under $750,000 in assets and especially ideal for protecting smaller savings to prevent a family from losing everything.
 Can a high net-worth consumer get substantial asset protection without unlimited?
 The answer, as Goldberg suggested, is yes.

-One key for a consumer is to seek the assistance of a real Long-Term Care specialist who can make appropriate recommendations based on the individual situations.
-This way a consumer can obtain suitable coverage without over-insuring and spending more money than they need to.
+Experts suggest that you should seek the assistance of an experienced Long-Term Care Insurance specialist who can provide you with accurate quotes and professional recommendations based on your situation.
+This way, you can obtain suitable coverage without over-insuring and spending more money than they need to.

 “I don’t care to you have saved $150,000, $1,500,000 or $15,000,000.
 In all cases that person has worked very hard to save and plan for their family’s future.
 Everyone wants to have peace-of-mind and value.
 This is why a consumer should speak with a specialist who understands policy design and claims usage.
 Specialists know how these plans work and how they get underwritten.
 They can match you with the best company with the appropriate plan based on your needs.”Brent Donarski, a Long-Term Care Specialist who operates MyLTCSpecialist